-GRAID acts as a strategic knowledge partner to the Global Resilience Partnership (GRP), convened jointly by the Rockefeller Foundation, USAID and Sida.
-In 2014, these three organisations created the GRP to identify and scale locally driven, high impact, innovative solutions in order to build resilience for people in the abovementioned targeted regions.
+GRAID acts as a strategic knowledge partner to the Global Resilience Partnership (GRP), convened jointly by Sida and USAID.
+In 2014, these organisations created the GRP to identify and scale locally driven, high impact, innovative solutions in order to build resilience for people in the above mentioned targeted regions.
 GRAID supports the GRP in defining the role of resilience in the international development arena.
 GRAID helps to clarify the need for a resilience discourse in the development sector, and the need to move towards the integration of development, humanitarian aid, climate change, environment and many other sectors.

 GRAID brings leading thinkers and practitioners together to discuss how resilience is being used across diverse organisations and development contexts.
 It collaborates with two satellite hubs based in South Africa: Stellenbosch University’s Centre for Complex Systems in Transition (CST), and the Council for Scientific and Industrial Research (CSIR)’s Biodiversity and Ecosystem Services Research Group.
 GRAID also leverages the Stockholm Resilience Centre’s networks, working with the Resilience Alliance, the Australian Resilience Centre, the Commonwealth Scientific and Industrial Research Organisation (CSIRO) in Australia, and SwedBio in Sweden.

 The Global Resilience Partnership (GRP), a collaboration between Sida and USAID

 The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES)

 African Climate Change Adaptationo Initiative (ACCAI) Network

 African GRAID Resilience Changemakers network